sahkanishk01/Maverick_A-Reddit-Bot/README.md

 *These instructions are meant to set you up quickly with a development environment, production config would be different.*

-Clone the repository and cd into it.
+Clone the repository and simply (chnage directory) cd into it.

     $ git clone https://github.com/sahkanishk01/Maverick_A-Reddit-Bot
     $ cd Maverick